 Retail queue management

-Queue management is not as simple as it sounds.
+Queue management systems are not as simple as they sound.
 Herding customers into a line and making them stay there isn’t going to have much of a positive impact on anyone’s experience.
 The alternative is to use queue management or appointment booking tools developed to manage, and analyse and improve the flow of visitors – this can generate significant benefits, from better allocation of resources, to optimised staffing and a deeper understanding of the customer journey.
 Queue management can be organised in a wide variety of ways, from physical boundaries, to digital scheduling, VIP areas or taking a ticket.
 The best kind of queue management is invisible – i.e. if your retail queue management system is working really well then you won’t have a queue at all.

 The benefits of retail queue management